 Last night I had the most amazing sushi rolls!
-They were delish, homemade, freshly prepared, and took me back to early mommy moments with my young kiddies – all sushi lovers by the way, who once eagerly anticipated with glee, the arrival of their sushi bento box!
+They were delish, homemade, freshly prepared, and took me back to early mommy moments with my young kiddies – all sushi lovers by the way, who once eagerly anticipated with glee, the arrival of their sushi bento boxes at school!

 In lieu of Mother’s Day today, I thought I’d share with you a sushi recipe.
 Sushi for me is associated with the joys of being a mama!
 I think of my kiddies always.
 I see their little faces beaming with joy as I make those weekly special deliveries to the classroom doors – such delightful tender moments …. memories that will forever warm my heart!

 Sushi making is pretty easy once you get the hang of it.
 It is also a good way to get your kids involved in meal planning and healthy eating from a young age.
 Other nutritious veggies may be added to suit their palettes and most likely they’ll eat it if they made it themselves.
 Or you may want to encourage quality time in the kitchen with your significant other.
 Why order take out when you can roll up a storm?
 If you’re a newbie to sushi rolling, I say go forth and conquer with these helpful rolling tips!

 - Place Nori down on the bamboo mat.
 Typically, the shinier side is put faced down.

 - Layer fillings in a neat row, leaving approximately half an inch of space at the edge closest to you.

 - Rub a bit of warm water on the edge farthest from you.
 This will help the two sides of nori stick together.

 - Holding the closest edge of the bamboo mat, roll the sheet away from you.